BDDS Quality Assurance

 If you would like to register to receive all DDRS updates, click here

-The Bureau of Developmental Disabilities Services and the Bureau of Quality Improvement Services work together to provide quality, person-centered supports for the children and adults with an intellectual or developmental disability utilizing BDDS services.
+The Bureau of Developmental Disabilities Services provides quality, person-centered supports for children and adults with an intellectual or developmental disability.

 - Incident management